knowledgepixels/nanopub-query/NOTES.md

 ## Planned repo types:

+Fixed repos:

+- index (all nanopub in index)
+- single nanopub (not sure if needed/useful?)

 Monotonic repos:

 - main (everything)
 - user (everything linked to user; approved and unapproved)
 - pubkey (hashed to make it short enough for a nice URL)
 - pubkey set (hashed sorted pubkeys)
+- intro (fixed forward to pubkey set)

+Dynamic repos:

+- approved-user (dynamic forward to approved pubkey set)
 - group (tbd...)

-Repo shortcuts that forward to repos above:

-- intro: takes intro nanopub ID and forwards to respective pubkey set
-- approved-user: takes user ID and forwards to pubkey set of all approved keys

 All repos above have these variants: